mel-project/bridge-sol/README.md

 ### mint
 arguments
-    - The encoded "freeze" tx on themelio as bytes
+    - The encoded "freeze" tx on Themelio as bytes
     - A merkle state proof the freeze tx

 If the latest known block header does not match the height the merkle proof is